Fiori-Tracker/fioritracker.github.io/docs/fiori-tracker-suite-application-list.md

-# List of available components
+# "Fiori Tracker Suite" application list

-You can choose from the list of available components and install only the ones you plan to use.
+Fiori Tracker Suite is composed of number of 15 applications.
+Here is the list of all of them.

 | Component                                          | Description             |
 |----------------------------------------------------|-------------------------|